ibm-watson-iot/iot-c/README.md

 # C Client Library for IBM Watson™ IoT

-NOTE: This is a draft document - for document layout review.
+<b>NOTE: This is a draft document - for document layout review.
+Pages are still under construction.</b>

 IoTP C Client SDK provides libraries to build and develop code for integrating and connecting devices, and applications to IBM Watson IoT Platform.
 This repository contains source code for